 Yes, you will receive a single email once a day that details your Reserved Instance Marketplace activity whenever you create or cancel Reserved Instance listings, buyers purchase your listings, or AWS disburses funds to your bank account.

-Yes, you cannot purchase your own Reserved Instances, including any of your linked accounts (via Consolidated Billing).
+Yes, you cannot purchase your own listed Reserved Instances, including those in any of your linked accounts (via Consolidated Billing).

 Yes, if you are a Premium Support customer, you will be charged for Premium Support when you purchase a Reserved Instance through the Reserved Instance Marketplace.

-Spot Instances can be requested using the AWS Management Console or Amazon EC2 APIs.
-To start with the AWS Management Console:
+Spot instances can be requested using the EC2 Management Console or Amazon EC2 APIs.
+To start with the EC2 Management Console:

-- Log in to the AWS Management Console, then click the “Amazon EC2” tab.
+- Log in to the EC2 Management Console.

-- Click on “Spot Requests” in the navigation pane on the left.
+- Choose "Spot Requests" in the left navigation pane.

-For a more detailed walk through of using Spot Instances and more information on how to get the most out of Spot Instances, please read Introduction to Spot Instances.
+For a more detailed walk-through of using Spot instances and more information on how to get the most out of Spot instances, see Introduction to Spot Instances.

 You can determine the status of your Spot request in the instance provisioning lifecycle by inspecting its Spot Bid Status code and message.
 By reviewing Spot bid statuses, you can see why your Spot requests state has or has not changed and you can learn how to optimize your Spot requests to get them fulfilled.
 You can access Spot Bid Status information on the Spot Instance page of the EC2 console of the AWS Management Console, as well as through the DescribeSpotInstanceRequests API action and the ec2-describe-spot-instance-requests CLI command.
 For more information, please visit the Amazon EC2 Developer guide.

-The following features are not yet supported for use with Spot Instances: Amazon DevPay.
+Amazon DevPay is not supported for use with Spot instances.